Sanglorian/orcus/Orcus Monsters - current.md

 A hopping vampire.

 #### In the World
-**Distractable:** The jiang-shi is compelled to count any heap of things it comes across, like a pile of glutinous rice or a basket of hen eggs.
+**Distractible:** The jiang-shi is compelled to count any heap of things it comes across, like a pile of glutinous rice or a basket of hen eggs.
 It must spend at least one move action per round counting until it has finished (it is a very fast counter, but there can be a lot of rice in a pile).
 It cannot use its Special Scroll or Drink Breath powers while distracted.

 **One More Breath:** When a jiang-shi is reduced to 0 HP or below, they fall unconscious and awaken in 1 hour with full hit points.
 The jiang-shi must then focus for 1 minute to fully return from the Beyond.
 If it fails to do so (for example, because it is counting hen eggs), it is destroyed.